 We aim to build a safe, caring environment where people are treated with respect.
+Bullying will not be tolerated at Thornlie.

 Department of Education MISSION STATEMENT

 - Providing an environment where individual differences are appreciated, understood and accepted - Promoting care, respect and tolerance in the community - Ensuring the safety of every individual in the school